Voter ID requirements from May 2023

 No suitable photo ID?

 If you do not have one of the accepted forms of photo ID, you can apply for a Voter Authority Certificate.
-This is a free photographic identification document specific for the purposes of voting.
+This is a free photographic identification document specifically for voting.

 To get a Voter Authority Certificate you can: